Quick Start

 What's the SLA?

 Best-effort.
 The service is operated as a public good, not a paid product.
-If high availability is critical, configure several mirrors and let your package manager pick a healthy one.

-Acceptable use.
+Acceptable Use

 - Use a sane number of parallel connections.
 Package managers' defaults are fine.

-- Don't hardcode
+- Do not hardcode

 public-repo.comin consumer-facing products without contacting us first. - Abusive sources may be rate-limited or blocked without notice.

-Managed services.
+Managed Services

-Beyond the public mirror, we offer managed private caches and mirrors for organizations that need their own controlled copy of one or more upstream archives — air-gapped labs, regulated environments, CI fleets, ISPs, universities, and anyone who wants the same operational model we run here, on their own infrastructure or hosted by us.
+Beyond the public mirror, we offer managed private caches and mirrors for organisations that need their own controlled copy of one or more upstream archives — air-gapped labs, regulated environments, CI fleets, ISPs, universities, and anyone who wants the same operational model we run here, on their own infrastructure or hosted by us.

 Typical engagements include: